 Number seven.
 Our relationships are assets in our wealth management portfolio.
 The grass grows wherever you water it.
 The better question- the ones we should ask is not how can I be better, but what is it that they need or want from me?
 How might I contribute to them thriving?
 Remember Dave and Sue.

 Number eight.
+Start at the end and work backwards.
+Write your eulogy.
 Our eulogy is a window into the desired Future State of our life.
-You are leaving an impact today, for good or not.
+You are leaving an impact today, is it for good or not.
 By working backward from the sunset of our lives, gaps are illuminated in our desired outcomes and today’s priorities, choices, and behaviors.
 The end is coming.
 What story are you authoring with your life?

 Number nine.
 Men need friends.
 Thoreau lamented, “Most men lead lives of quiet desperation.”
 Refuse isolation as a mode of travel in this journey of life.
 Two are better than one.
 Choose friendships – even occasionally – go deeper past the plastic veneer and puncture together something real.